garcias/ubd-notes/templates.md

 - What are my strengths and weaknesses in { _ }?

-## Identifying essential questions and unerstandings
+## Identifying essential questions and understandings

 ### What are the topics and core ideas?